paulzhang-ladbrokes/sqlstyle.guide/_includes/sqlstyle.guide.md

 FROM Rapper
 ```

+(LB) If you are in a pure SQL script, use 2 spaces for indent.
+If you are in a program,
+use language specified indents.
+For instance,
+* PHP uses 4 spaces (PSR-2), SQL statements in PHP should use 4 spaces to indent.
+* Golang uses tabs, SQL statements in golang should use tabs to indent.
+* Javascript uses 2 spaces (ESLint), SQL statement in javascript should use 2 spaces to indent.

-If you are `SELECT`ing more than one column, place all selects on their own line indented 2
+If you are `SELECT`ing more than one column, place all selects on their own line indented in
-spaces in a block after the `SELECT` keyword.
+a block after the `SELECT` keyword.

 ```sql
 SELECT